bla5r/RemoteLogger/README.md

 # Requirements

-First of all, you have to decompile your Android app with APKTool (https://ibotpeaches.github.io/Apktool/).
+First of all, you have to decompile your Android app with [APKTool](https://ibotpeaches.github.io/Apktool/ "APKTool").
 If you want to debug an app in a device out of your local network, you must have an internet reachable appliance with web server.

 # Usage